stefansinca/Singer-Official-Website/README.md

 ## Run build
 Download the repository.

-:computer: Open the terminal and go to the react app directory.
+:computer: Open the terminal and navigate to the react app directory.
 :keyboard: Run: ```npm install react-scripts --save``` (if error add ```--force``` at the end of the line)
 :rocket: Type: ```npm start```

-Enjoy!
+**Enjoy!**

 ## Structure: